Lyssna

 På svenska

-Renovation of Saint Jacob's Church is Underway
+Renovation of Saint James's Church is Underway

-Saint Jacob's Church is only open for booked ecclesiastical events and ceremonies during the summer of 2024.
+Saint James's Church is only open for booked ecclesiastical events and ceremonies during the summer of 2024.
 From September 1, 2024, the church will close completely for renovation and is planned to reopen by the first Advent in 2025.

 Why is the church being renovated and what will be done?